MultiSafepay/docs/content/faq/getting-started/test-payment-details.md

 For thoroughly testing your payment integration with MultiSafepay, you can use the following payment credentials in the TEST environment to simulate different payment scenarios.

-Testing with our test credentials can only be done in youR MultiSafepay Control (Test environment).
+Testing with our test credentials can only be done in your MultiSafepay Control (Test environment).
 Create your [MultiSafepay Test Account](https://testmerchant.multisafepay.com/signup) free of charge.

 With a successful connection with your test or staging environment, you can immediately start testing.